Raw Almond Butter and Banana Pie

 Instructions

-2. Spray your removable bottom tart pan with baking spray with flour.
-Then pour out your crust ingredients into your prepared pan.
-Press the crust dough into the pan firmly going up the sides.
+2. Spray a removable bottom tart pan with baking spray with flour, pour in the crust, and press firmly into the pan, going up the sides.

-2. Store in the refrigerator for up to 4 days.
-Can also freeze if desired.
+4. Store cashew cream in the refrigerator for up to 4 days or freeze.

 • Category: Dessert